Alpha-Code-Collective/prismatic-puzzle/README.md

 ### How to initialize/run your application (where applicable)

-- If on a mac computer, change line 9 to this:
+- If on a mac computer, change line 9 and 10 to this:
-    - from static import COLORS, CLUES, rounds_correct_positions
+    - from static import COLORS, CLUES, rounds_correct_positions, default_positions
+    - from solution_logic import check_cubes_position
     - run python -m prismatic_puzzle.puzzle
-- If on a windows computer, change line 9 to this:
+- If on a windows computer, change line 9 and 10 to this:
     - from .static import COLORS, CLUES, rounds_correct_positions
+    - from .solution_logic import check_cubes_position
     - run python -m prismatic_puzzle.puzzle

 ### Tests
 How do you run tests?